Eddie0102/spotify_ai/README.md

-# Music Recommendation AI with Spotify
+# AI Music Recommendation Service with Spotify API

 This project is a Music Recommendation Service.